breaches-net/website/content/breaches/canva-com.md

 acknowledged = "Yes"
 acknowledged_url = "https://archive.md/1HcYm"
 +++
 In May 2019, the graphic design tool website <a href="https://support.canva.com/contact/customer-support/may-24-security-incident-faqs/" target="_blank" rel="noopener">Canva suffered a data breach</a> that impacted 137 million subscribers.
 The exposed data included email addresses, usernames, names, cities of residence and passwords stored as bcrypt hashes for users not using social logins.
-The data was provided to HIBP by a source who requested it be attributed to "JimScott.Sec@protonmail.com".